 During and after his performing career, Lowe revealed himself to be a gifted choreographer.
 He created a number of striking ballets for Oakland Ballet including Table for Two, Witness, The Emperor and the Nightingale, Dim Sum, Double Happiness, and Bamboo, for which he received an Isadora Duncan Award for Best Choreography.
 Most recently, Mr. Lowe was invited to choreograph a world premiere for Oakland Ballet’s 50th Anniversary celebration.
 In addition to his choreographic accomplishments, Michael has assumed artistic leadership positions with ballet companies including Oakland Ballet, Peninsula Ballet, Black Diamond Ballet, and he served as Resident Choreographer for Moving Arts Dance.

 Zann Aeck, a native Houstonian began her formal dance training with Patsy Swayze but after a few years, narrowed her focus to train professionally as an apprentice for the Greater Houston Civic Ballet.
-Zann started her Modern dance training as a student at the High School for the Performing Arts and continued her study first at the University of Houston and then Southern Methodist University where she received her BA.
+Zann started her Modern dance training as a student at the High School for the Performing Arts and continued her studies first at the University of Houston and then Southern Methodist University where she received her BA.
 During this time she was performing with Texas-based companies such as Joan Karff’s New Dance Group.
 Zann now lives in the Bay Area and has danced or studied with Jeannine Charles, Gary Masters, Maria Basile, Bih-Tau Sung, Natasha Carlitz, and Cheryl Chaddick.
 Zann currently teaches modern dance at DanceVisions in Palo Alto and has choreographed select pieces over the years for both DanceVisions as well as Jeannine Charles.
-Zann has studied many modern dance techniques from Martha Graham to Jose Limon and over the years has incorporated essential elements from each to expose students to the full range of modern movement styles including improvisational dance and kinesiology.

 Sign up to hear from us about updates and events.